jmilkiewicz/OverheadCourse/signups/index.markdown

 - 2 hours on Sunday + 0.5 h unsupervised game,
 - 1.5 hours on Monday + 0.5 h unsupervised game,

-**Last spot available for the {% include padelOverheads.markdown %} workshop for players with a Playtomic rating of around 4.0.**

 ### {% include padelTactics.markdown %} is aimed at individuals who are:
 - *Intermediate to Advanced Players:* If you already have a solid grasp of basic padel techniques like bandeja, vibora, volleys, and backcourt play, this course is perfect for you.
 - *Strategic Thinkers:* Those looking to outsmart their opponents through advanced tactics and smart play.